 This, of course, does not make the world, or its particular inhabitants any less real (or any more phenomenal) in Desgabets’s view.
 Quite to the contrary, Desgabets thought that the foundation he had laid out supports the natural realist in each of us.
 The individuation of matter into sensible objects is a mode of thought in so far as the mind gives particular objects (local assemblages of dispositions of matter) their extrinsic form, but that such conceived or known objects actually exist outside the understanding by an intrinsic form, as modes or states of matter.

-In Part 1, chapter three of the Supplément, Desgabets explicitly examines Descartes's rejection of the empiricist motto, that all knowledge comes from the senses.
-While Desgabets rejects the Scholastic rendering of the motto, he is equally critical of Descartes's precipitous evaluation of it.
+In Part 1, chapter three of the Supplément, Desgabets explicitly examines Descartes’s rejection of the empiricist motto, that all knowledge comes from the senses.
+While Desgabets rejects the Scholastic rendering of the motto, he is equally critical of Descartes’s precipitous rejection of it.
 According to Desgabets, the proper sense of the empiricist motto is that all thoughts originate by the senses [a sensu] rather than in the senses [in sensu], and what reaches the intellect is not what is found in the senses.
+As Lennon nicely puts it, “For him things are directly perceived and an idea is the means by which, and not in which, a thing is perceived” (Lennon, 1998, p.
+353).
 The soul must always be in commerce with the senses, and although our thoughts depend on the corporeal traces in the brain for their source or origin, it does not follow that our ideas must be corporeal, or even similar to corporeal things.
 The very fact that all of our thoughts have a beginning, duration, cessation, and sucession proves that they depend on motion, and motion is only communicated through the senses.
 This is why he modifies the empiricist motto from: nihil est in intellectu quin prius fuerit in sensu, to a sensu.

-It is not surprising then, that Desgabets argued against Descartes's “pretention” that he could detach himself from all commerce with the senses, which sets the rationalist tone of the Meditations.
+It is not surprising then, that Desgabets argued against Descartes’s “pretention” that he could detach himself from all commerce with the senses, which sets the rationalist tone of the Meditations.
 Of course, Descartes saw this detachment as desirable because he thought it was in virtue of it that he could defend the certainty of human knowledge.
 He thought that the soul is known more clearly than the body because we, as thinking things, are intimately tied to the immaterial, thinking substance, which is our soul.
 The body, on the other hand, is part of material not immaterial substance, and so is not known immediately.
 It is because of this that Descartes erroneously took the cogito to be the foundation of certainty in human knowledge, and our knowledge of body to be less clear and less immediate.
-But had Descartes reflected more closely on the intimate union of the mind and body in man, he would have concluded with Desgabets, that our ideas of body and mind are equally clear, and equally evident.
+However, according to Desgabets, this is where Descartes goes terribly astray.
+Had Descartes reflected more deeply on the nature of the mind-body union, he would have seen that our ideas of body and mind are equally clear, and equally evident.
 For, the soul of man is not an immaterial substance, but a result of the union of mind and body, and all our ideas, even of the soul, equally depend upon the operation of the senses.
-The new foundation of certainty in Desgabets's scheme is the principle of intentionality, from which Desgabets claimed to have demonstrably derived the principle of clarity and distinctness.
+From here, the new foundation of certainty can be seen to be the principle of intentionality, that to think is to think of something.
+Clarity and distinctness, according to Desgabets, tells us when we have grasped something truthfully, but the intentionality of thought grounds clarity and distinctness.

-At first glance, Desgabets's analogy between attributing a corporeal nature to thoughts and attributing a duration or division to things serves more to confuse than clarify.
+At first glance, Desgabets’s analogy between attributing a corporeal nature to thoughts and attributing a duration or division to things serves more to confuse than clarify.
 But if we draw on his earlier point about the true nature of individual bodies, we can make some sense of it.
-Recall that individual bodies are real in that they result from the causal effect of assemblages of local dispositions of parts of matter acting on our sensory organs which in turn act on the mind.
-But the individuation of matter into sensible bodies is essentially an operation performed by thought, even though it has its foundation in the local dispositions of matter itself.
-For example, our perception of a ten foot pole is the effect of a specific assemblage of local dispositions of matter acting upon our sensory organs at a certain time and the imagination's division of that local disposition into ten feet.
+Recall that individual bodies are real in that they result from the division of matter by motion into assemblages of local dispositions of parts of matter.
+Bodies then act upon our sensory organs which in turn are received as ideas in the mind.
+But the individuation of perception into sensible ideas of bodies is essentially an operation performed by the mind, even though it has its foundation in the local dispositions of matter itself.
+For example, our perception of a ten foot pole is the effect of a specific assemblage of local dispositions of matter acting upon our sensory organs at a certain time and the mind’s division of that sensible body into ten feet.
 The local disposition itself is not intrinsically a pole, or ten feet long, but it is so extrinsically, that is, by thought.
 Similarly, thoughts themselves are not intrinsically extended or subject to movement, but they are so extrinsically, that is, as an effect of the operations of the sensory organs of the body.
-In other words, just as the local movements of matter individuate thought extrinsically giving the mind individual thoughts, the thought of immaterial substance individuates matter extrinsically thereby giving it individual bodies.
-The mind-body union and the essential intentionality which results from it create the mutual dependence of the operations of mind and matter without requiring that mind be material or matter be immaterial.
+In other words, just as the local movements of matter individuate thought extrinsically giving the mind individual thoughts, the thought of immaterial substance individuates matter extrinsically thereby giving it perceptions of individual bodies.
+The mind-body union, and the essential intentionality which results from it, create the mutual dependence of the operations of mind and matter without requiring that mind be material or matter be immaterial.

-This is at the heart of Desgabets's “fundamental truth,” that for the proper use of reason we must recognize that all our ideas or simple conceptions have a real object outside of it, which is in itself what is represented by thought, and which actually contains the degree of being that one sees there.
-If individual and sensible objects are modal beings in the sense claimed by Desgabets then there is no cleavage between object and object known because they are one and the same thing.
+This is at the heart of Desgabets’s “fundamental truth,” that for the proper use of reason we must recognize that all our ideas or simple conceptions have a real object outside of it, which is in itself what is represented by thought, and which actually contains the degree of being that one sees there.
+If individual bodies and sensible objects are modal beings in the sense claimed by Desgabets then there is no cleavage between object and object known because they are one and the same thing.
 What is represented to our thought is the real object of knowledge, namely, material and spiritual substance, but what we sense are these substances as they exist in time, or in other words, as they exist at a given time by thought in virtue of the particular local dispositions of matter.
-It explains the sense in which objects thought of are objects actually existing outside the mind, since they are nothing more than the direct and immediate effect of actions produced in us by assemblages of local dispositions of matter.

-According to Desgabets, Descartes's fine doctrine concerning the creation of the eternal truths, is the foundation of the true (Cartesian) philosophy.
+According to Desgabets, Descartes’s fine doctrine concerning the creation of the eternal truths, is the foundation of the true (Cartesian) philosophy.
 He claimed that had Descartes attended consistently to this doctrine, he would have avoided all error.
-Although there is a great deal of controversy surrounding the interpretation and significance of this doctrine, as Desgabets understood it, it requires that God be equally the author of all created things, in their being and their essence.
-It requires that there be no essence without existence, which is to say, that there can be no purely possible beings either in the human mind as in Descartes, or in God's mind, as in Malebranche.
-The notion that such truths are in some way prior to God's creation of the world, existing as purely possible essences separate from actual existence, involves a separation of essence from existence, and supposes that essence is something actually separable and conceivable without existence.
+Due to its importance and opaqueness in Desgabets’s writings, the “Creation Doctrine” has generated a great deal of examination and debate, most recently stimulated by Beaude’s and Rodis-Lewis’s publication of Desgabets’s philosophical writings (Desgabets, 1981).
+Rodis Lewis (1981) and Lennon (1998) set the stage for the dialectic of the debates in the period.
+Schmaltz (2002), Cook (2005), Faye (2005), and Easton (2009) variously argue for the importance of the doctrine in Desgabets’s development of the Cartesian philosophy, and its philosophical significance.
+Gatto (2017) presents a nice synthesis of the literature, and sorts out the complicated reception and role of Descartes’s doctrine, particularly for Desgabets.
+Despite the controversies surrounding the interpretation and significance of this doctrine, there are some points of agreement.
+As Desgabets understood it, it requires that God be equally the author of all created things, in their being and their essence.
+It requires that there be no essence without existence, which is to say, that there can be no purely possible beings either in the human mind as Descartes allowed, or in God’s mind, as Malebranche argued.
+The notion that such truths are in some way prior to God’s creation of the world, existing as purely possible essences separate from actual existence, involves a separation of essence from existence, and supposes that essence is something actually separable and conceivable without existence.

 - Cordemoy, Gérauld de, 1968, Oeuvres philosophiques, eds.
 Pierre Clair & François Girbal, Paris: Presses Universitaires de France.
 [This work includes letter written by Desgabets (1666) in which he argued against the atomist thesis of Cordemoy.]